-The Center for Distance Education (CDE) was founded in 1997 with a staff of three half-time employees and has since grown to meet the increasing demand for online offerings.
-CDE now hosts eleven full-time positions providing a full range of services to support faculty, staff, and students in online academic programming.
+The CDE was founded in 1997 with a staff of three half-time employees and has since grown to meet the increasing demand for online offerings.
+CDE nowhosts sixteen full-time positions providing a full range of services to support faculty, staff, and students in online academic programming.